 Father's Day Activities: Do you want to make Father's Day even more special this year?
 If so, check out this year's top events on Sunday, June 18.
 Options include cruising around the bay, attending a baseball game, or watching documentaries at the SF Doc Fest.
 Click here for the entire list.

-SF Giants Baseball: Catch the Giants in action this June as they take on the Minnesota Twins, Kansas City Royals, NY Mets, and the Colorado Rockies!
-There's nothing like watching these World Champions play a home game at their waterfront AT&T Park.
+SF Giants Baseball: Catch the Giants in action this June as they take on teams such as the Arizona Diamondbacks, Los Angeles Dodgers, and the Colorado Rockies!
+There's nothing like watching these World Champions play a home game at their waterfront Oracle Park (formerly AT&T Park).
 Click here to learn more.

 SF Doc Fest: This annual film festival is always in June.
 For two weeks, you can watch dozens of new documentaries from up-and-coming artists.
 It a great place to learn more about our large and ever changing world.